zlamere/HASTE/CONTRIBUTING.md

 - HASTE is written exclusively in modern Fortran (specifically Fortran 2008).
 We are not equipped to support a multi-language project at this time.
 - Avoid the use of language extensions.
 Where extensions are used, specify conditional compilation (by a "C-style" preprocessor) for the code utilizing the language extension with alternative standard-compliant code as the default compilation path.
 Conditional flags for gFortran and Intel Fortran are currently in use in the code (GFORT and IFORT respectively).
 - Strive to be self-documenting!
 Thoroughly comment your code (describe the procedure throughout the procedure) and use descriptive procedure/variable names.
 - Avoid use of variables with the SAVE attribute (this includes module variables and some other data-sharing constructs).
 These can introduce challenges when adapting the code for massivley parallel architectures.
-Similarly, avoid use of recursive procedures.
+Similarly, avoid use of recursive procedures where recursion could result in side-effects or other inintended behavior.
 - **NO deleted or depreciated language features.** This includes `GOTO`, `ASSIGN`, integer `FORMAT`, and `PAUSE` among others.
-Please use modern and standard-compliant code in these instances.
-Also avoid use of `COMMON` blocks and `DATA` statements (there are better ways to achieve the same behavior).
+Use modern and standard-compliant code in these instances.
+  - Avoid use of obsolescent features such as `COMMON` blocks, `DATA` statements, and `FORALL` statements or constructs (there are better modern ways to achieve the same behavior).
 - **NO implicit typing...
 EVER.** All types **must** be explicitly declared.
 ALL modules and procedures **must** have **`Implicit None`** declared in their scope.
 Mixed-type arithmetic should be coded with explicit standard-compliant type-conversions.
 - Order your indexes appropriately for efficent memory access.
 Fortran array indexes are in **column-major** order.
 If an array is going to be sliced or accessed sequentially frequently, the index along which it is going to be sliced should be the lowest dimension. i.e.:
   - Slicing: